Ambitions

 With this perspective in mind, we aim to support community investment partners helping to advance positive environmental change.

-To reflect the interconnectedness of climate change and biodiversity loss, we intend to support projects that:
+To reflect the interconnectedness of climate change and biodiversity loss, we intend to support projects that help:

 -